ivangcode/next-app-assesment/README.md

 The application uses a context (BookContext) to manage the state of book data.
 This context is provided at a higher level to ensure that book data is available to all components that need it.

-### Testing

-The application includes comprehensive unit testing to ensure its optimal performance and functionality.
-These tests cover various aspects of the application's components, features, and interactions.

 ## Installation

 1. Clone the repository: